MA Art + Research

 What modules will I study?

-The content of the Art + Research Collaboration (ARC) programme is very directly determined by each student’s project area, developed through ongoing experimentation and exchange, through small group tutorials, critiques, lectures and presentations.
-Teaching sessions take place at the LAB, on the main campus at IADT, and also in the studio facilities at IMMA.
 There are approximately eight contact hours per week in year one (currently scheduled on Thursdays), reducing to three hours per week in year two (scheduled on Friday mornings).
-Students complete 60 ECTS credits in each year of the programme (120 in total) and they focus exclusively on their Major Project in second year.
+Students complete 60 ECTS credits in each year of the programme (120 in total over two years) and focus exclusively on their Major Project in the second year.

 Year One Modules (total of 60 credits)